hylang/hy/docs/language/core.rst

 Usage: ``(coll? x)``

-Returns true if argument is iterable and not a string.
+Returns `True` if argument is iterable and not a string.

 .. code-block:: hy